darklab8/autogit/README.md

 ### Architecture goals

-- Unit testable first. everything else later.
+- Unit testable first, everything else later.
-- Justified abstractions will appear with a strict minimal interface to reduce overall complexity of a code.
+- Justified abstractions will appear with a strict minimal interface to reduce the overall complexity of a code.
-- High usage of `type NewType string` for more self documentation
+- High usage of `type NewType string` for more self-documentation
-- Trying to find domain language of the tool
+- Trying to find the domain language of the tool
-- Minimize third party lib dependencies
+- Minimize third-party lib dependencies
-- Simplify end user installation
+- Simplify end-user installation
-- No autoupdates inside the program.
+- No auto-updates inside the program.
 Everything should work offline.
-- CI friendly, zero system dependencies solution
+- CI-friendly, zero system dependencies solution
-- Unit testing for linux, checking for windows and compiling for macos.
+- Unit testing for Linux, checking for Windows, and compiling for macOS.

 # Other docs